-Power and fuel expenses contributes one of the largest single expense for the Company and accounted for 8.98%, 8.14%, 7.91% and 8.47% of the corresponding total revenue from operations for the six months period ended September 30, 2020, Fiscal 2020, 2019 and 2018, respectively.
+Power and fuel expenses contributes one of the largest single expense for the Company and accounted for 8.45%, 8.14%, and 7.91% of the corresponding total revenue from operations for Fiscal 2021, 2020, and 2019, respectively.
 Currently, we depend on state electricity board for most of our power requirements and are subject to changes in power tariffs by state electricity board.

 We intend to de-risk our business' dependence on changes in power tariffs and reduce our carbon footprint through investment in renewable energy.
 As on date, the Company operates windmills with installed capacity of 8.75 MW.
-We are in the process of expanding capacity of our solar projects by an installed capacity of 12 MW and have already placed purchase orders for equipment with installed capacity of 7.35 MW.
+We are in the process of expanding capacity of our solar projects by an installed capacity of 16 MW and have already placed purchase orders for equipment with installed capacity of 7.35 MW.
 We believe that the proposed expansion will also help us in expanding our profit margins.